A Concentration Bound for Stochastic Approximation via Alekseev's Formula: Discussion

 \section{Discussion}

-In conclusion, we look at the issue of obtaining unconditional convergence rates/concentration bounds, as opposed to ours which is conditioned on the iterate being in the domain of attraction of a given equilibrium.
-An unconditional estimate will be a product of our estimate times the probability that the conditioning event occurs, i.e., the domain of attraction is indeed reached (one might add a qualifier `after a specified time'), see, e.g., Proposition 7.5, \cite{benaim1999dynamics}.
-As already noted, the latter is strictly positive for any stable equilibrium under reasonable hypotheses; hence the primary task is to find a good estimate thereof.
+Here we first look at the issue of obtaining unconditional convergence rates/concentration bounds, as opposed to ours which is conditioned on the iterate being in the domain of attraction of a given equilibrium.
+An unconditional estimate will be a product of our estimate times the probability that the conditioning event occurs, i.e., the domain of attraction is indeed reached (one might add a qualifier `after a specified time'); e.g., see Proposition 7.5, \cite{benaim1999dynamics}.
+As already noted, the latter is strictly positive for any stable equilibrium under reasonable hypotheses; hence, the primary task is to find a good estimate thereof.

 The simplest case is when the limiting ODE has a single globally asymptotically stable equilibrium.
-In a recent work \cite{dalal2017finite}, we obtain unconditional convergence rates for the special case of TD(0), with linear function approximation, from reinforcement learning.
-There the limiting ODE is linear and indeed satisfies the above mentioned condition.
+In a recent work \cite{dalal2018finite1}, we obtained unconditional convergence rates for the special case of TD(0) with linear function approximation; this is a popular algorithm in reinforcement learning.
+There the limiting ODE is linear and consequently has only one unique equilibrium.
 The key idea there is to first obtain a high probability bound on how far the TD(0) iterates can go when the stepsizes are initially large.
 Once the stepsizes become sufficiently small, analysis of the present work is invoked in order to show that the TD(0) iterates closely follow an appropriate solution of the ODE with high probability.
-Hence, combining ideas from \cite{dalal2017finite} and this work, we believe that it may be possible to obtain unconditional convergence rates for nonlinear SA methods whose limiting ODE has a unique, global, asymptotically stable equilibrium, as in \cite{frikha2012concentration, fathi2013transport}, but without having to resort to the strong HL or HLS$_\alpha$ type assumptions.
+Hence, combining ideas from \cite{dalal2018finite1} and this work, we believe that it may be possible to obtain unconditional convergence rates for nonlinear SA methods whose limiting ODE has a unique, global, asymptotically stable equilibrium, as in \cite{frikha2012concentration, fathi2013transport}, but without having to resort to the strong HL or HLS$_\alpha$ type assumptions.

 For the case of multiple equilibria/attractors, one has to distinguish between two scenarios.
 First is the case when the equilibria are unknown and while one of them may be the most desirable, the a priori description of it does not allow us to say anything about its location.
 This is commonplace in engineering applications; a prime example being the stochastic gradient scheme for minimization which guarantees convergence only to a local minimum whereas the desired goal is the global minimum.
 One way to ensure the latter is to add extraneous slowly decreasing noise, which leads to the simulated annealing algorithm \cite{gelfand1991recursive}.
 For a non-gradient scheme a similar ploy may be expected to lead to the minimum of the so called Freidlin-Wentzell potential \cite{freidlin2014random}; to our knowledge this has been worked out so far only in discrete state space \cite{miclo1992fini} and compact Riemannian manifolds \cite{miclo1992compacte}.